 - 11. Members of the committee will be appointed based on their personal expertise and experience, and their commitment to advance computing.
-While they may have been nominated by an organisation they are not representative of the interests of that organisation. - 12.
-The committee will normally be made up of approximately twenty unpaid members whose term will be 2, 3 or 4 years, which may be extended subject to the agreement of the chair of the committee for a further term of three years. - 13.
-Constituencies within the committee - a.
-A significant number of members should normally be drawn from schools and FE colleges: preferably including classroom teachers from primary schools, secondary schools, FE lecturers and headteachers. - b.
-A number of members should be university academics, including from subject disciplines other than computing but where computing is essential to the advancement of that subject. - c.
-There should be a range of members from a variety of employers: preferably including from a large IT company, a member who has a senior IT role in a company that is a major user of IT, and a member from a small company.
+While they may have been nominated by an organisation they are not representative of the interests of that organisation, and any potential conflicts of interest will be registered. - 12.
+The committee will normally be made up of approximately 12 unpaid members whose term will be 2, 3 or 4 years, which may be extended subject to the agreement of the chair of the committee for a further term of three years.

-- d.
-There should also be members drawn from organisations working with schools, such as from awarding bodies, CPD providers, and educational research bodies - 14.
+- 13. Constituencies within the committee: - The chairs (or their representatives) of each of the 4 computing education stakeholder panels - 4 members should be active within the schools or FE sector - 2 members should be from employers, preferably representing an SME and a large company - 2 members should be from organisations working with schools, such as from awarding bodies, CPD providers, and educational research bodies - 14.
 The committee membership as a whole should include members from all 4 UK countries and will seek to reflect the diversity in the wider population. - 15.
-The committee will invite observers as regular attendees from the Royal Society, the Royal Academy of Engineering, and the Institution for Engineering and Technology. - 16.
-Observers from Ofqual, Ofsted and the DfE and their equivalents in the devolved nations will be invited to attend relevant meetings at the chair's discretion. - 17.
-Working groups members may be committee members and/or co-opted from outside of the committee.
+Observers from Ofqual, Ofsted and the DfE and their equivalents in the devolved nations will be invited to attend relevant meetings at the chair's discretion.
+Expert witnesses may be invited to present on specific topics as necessary. - 16.
+Task and finish groups members may be committee members and/or coopted from outside of the committee.